Creating Cut-and-Fold or Pop-Up Patterns with TypeScript

 })

-We use s.groupWithId to keep in one group in the SVG.
-We also add cuts around the outside to have the precisely shaped rectangle we want.
+We use s.groupWithId to keep elements in one group in the SVG.
+We also add cuts around the outside to create the precisely shaped rectangle we want.

 We need to add the folds (for the pop-out).
 This is similar: